-All patients who started any form of IPT, including prolonged or continuous IPT, at any time in the previous 6-month reporting period (i.e., at any time in the 6 months before the start of the period being reported) should be included in the denominator.
-Among the denominator, those that completed at least 6 months of isoniazid therapy would have done so in the period currently being reported (the numerator).
-The few patients who started and completed IPT in the previous reporting should be included and counted in the numerator and the denominator.
+• All patients who started any form of IPT, including prolonged or continuous IPT, a any time in the previous 6-month reporting period (i.e., at any time in the 6 monther expected or continuous in the 6 mon .115 before the start of the period being reported) should be included in the denominator.
+Among the denominator, those that completed at least 6 months o of isoniazid therapy would have done so in the period currently being reported (the numerator).
+The few patients who started and completed IPT in the previous reporting should be included and counted in the numerator and the denominator r.